alfredkondoro/swahili-nlu-intent-evals/data/datacard.md

 ### Will the dataset be updated?

 Yes.
 Planned updates include:
-- Additional utterances for under-represented domains (Ride-Hailing, Home Automation)
+- Additional utterances for under-represented domains (Ride-Hailing, Home Automation, Communication)
 - Code-switching (Swahili-English) utterances
 - Slot-level inter-annotator agreement scores
-- Additional intent classes for emerging mobile assistant use cases
+- Audio and visual extensions to support multimodal intent recognition

 ### How can errors or issues be reported?